renswny/STAT154-Group04/README.md

 ### images/
 This folder contains plots that were generated through scripts, including some screenshots.
 All images in the report should also be contained in this folder

+### wrongdata/
+This contains some of the data, the processing script, and the RF model from the beginning of our project, when we misread the data.
+Because we built a very thorough RF model on this data, and some of our plots were generated using it, we have included this data and these scripts.